cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 |
 | morgue
 | Definition: a place where bodies are kept, especially to be identified or claimed.
-| Synonyms: mortuary 霊安室  太平间，停尸间
+| Synonyms: mortuary [霊安室  太平间，停尸间]
-| Usage: the cadavers were bagged and removed to the city morgue.
+| Usage: the cadavers (corpses) were bagged and removed to the city morgue.
 | Definition: used metaphorically to refer to a place that is quiet, gloomy, or cold.
 | Usage: she put us in that drafty morgue of a sitting room.
-|
-| cadaver
-| Synonyms: corpse
 |
 | devoid
 | Definition: entirely lacking or free from.